30 Hobbies For Women in Their 30s

 4. Traveling

 I know.
 Duh, right?
 But there’s something about traveling that we usually overlook.
-It’s how traveling makes you get off the co-pilot and start taking control.
-90% of the activities we do on a daily basis require only 10% of our attention.
+It’s how traveling makes you get off the autopilot and start taking control.
+90% of the activities we do daily require only 10% of our attention.
 And you need to change that!

 You can’t walk around the streets of Amsterdam with half your brain shut off!
 You’ll get hit!
 Seriously.
-There are bicycles coming from everywhere!
+Bicycles are coming from everywhere!
 You’re going to have to be alert at all times.
 That’s how traveling wakes your brain up.

 5. Playing an Instrument